stillonearth/legend_of_mierda/README.md

 The game caters to action-adventure enthusiasts who enjoy interner meme culture and Vampire Survivors-like games.

 The target audience includes fans of the Vampire Survivors, players intrigued by Mexican culture and mythology, and schizophrenics as well as interested in Internet meme culture.

-# Legend of Mierda - Tech Document

-Game is developed with Bevy engine and levels are designed with LDTK.